-As part of one of the nation’s largest cancer centers, MD Anderson’s Children’s Cancer Hospital has more experience with DSRCT than most other hospitals.
+As part of one of the nation’s largest cancer centers, MD Anderson’s Children’s Cancer Hospital has more experience with desmoplastic small round cell tumors (DSRCT) than most other hospitals.
 We have the latest, most accurate technology to diagnose DSRCT, and our physicians are highly specialized.

 Since desmoplastic small round cell tumors are rare, few pediatricians or family physicians are familiar with the disease.
 Even many oncologists (cancer doctors) have never treated a case of DSRCT.